Valentine's 5K

-Price: Run it individually for $6 or with a special someone for $10!

-Celebrate Valentine's Day with this unique 5K!
-It can be run individually or as a team.
+press release: Celebrate Valentine's Day with this unique 5K!
+It can be run individually or as a team of two.
+Cost is $6/individual and $10/team.
 All participants receive a race packet that includes a drawstring backpack.
-AFter the race, food and hot chocolate will be provided.
-All race proceeds benefit the River Food Pantry.
+Food and hot chocolate will be provided after the race.
+Race proceeds benefit the River Food Pantry of Madison.
 We will be holding a non-perishable food drive on race day for the River Food Pantry.
-Bring in a non-perishable food item and receive a pair of Val5K gloves in exchange!
+Bring a non-perishable food item and receive a pair of Val5K gloves in exchange!

 Info